redwoodjs/redwood/docs/docs/how-to/dbauth-passwordless.md

 Security is really important.
 Sometimes you don't want to integrate with a third-party authentication services.
 Whatever the reason, Redwood has you covered with Redwood's dbAuth to authenticate users.
 This is a great option.

-One thing though is now you're collecting the user's login, password and salt.
-If you'd like to not collect all of this, an alternative is passwordless.
+One thing though is now you're collecting the user's login and password.
+If you'd like to not collect that, an alternative is to generate a token in place of the password.
 The only data needed for passwordless is the users email address.

 In this how-to I'll show you how to set up dbAuth to be passwordless, you'll still need to set up a a way to send [send emails](../how-to/sending-emails.md), but there's plenty of ways to do that.